THUYimingLi/THUYimingLi.github.io/_pages/about.md

 ## News
+* 05/2023: So exciting to receive the best paper award from PAKDD, 2023.
 * 05/2023: I will join [CISPA Helmholtz Center for Information Security](https://cispa.de/) as a Postdoctoral Researcher working with Prof. [Yang Zhang](https://yangzhangalmo.github.io/) and Prof. [Michael Backes](https://scholar.google.de/citations?user=ZVS3KOEAAAAJ&hl=zh-CN) in October 2023.
 * 05/2023: I have successfully passed my Ph.D. dissertation defense!
 I would like to sincerely thank my two amazing Ph.D. advisors -- Prof. Yong Jiang and Prof. Shu-Tao Xia, my undergraduate mentors, all my co-authors/colleagues, friends, and my parents -- Mr. Esheng Li and Ms. Juan Hu.
 * 04/2023: So exciting to receive the Academic Rising Star Award from SIGS, Tsinghua University.
 Thanks to my Ph.D. supervisors and all co-authors!
+* 04/2023: One paper is accepted by IEEE TIFS.
+Its codes will be released soon.